Coronavirus (COVID-19) Update

 - A tenant memo has been sent to inform all our tenants of the new procedures.
 Additionally, we have posted an automatic reply to inbound requests highlighting the procedures.

-- Making sure buildings are clean and seeking to improve sanitary conditions were possible.
+- Making sure buildings are clean and seeking to improve sanitary conditions were possible; in general, we doubled our cleaning.

 - The one common area within our portfolio is closed.